Comprehensive Exam: Literature, Language & Culture Emphasis

 The comprehensive examination for the M.A. in English with Emphasis on Literature, Language, and Culture is administered by the candidate's examining committee.
-Traditionally, the examining committee consists of three members from the Departments of English and Writing Studies and one related field/minor examiner from outside the departments.
+Traditionally, the examining committee consists of three members from the Department of English, Linguistics, and Writing Studies and one related field/minor examiner from outside the departments.
 (Candidates offering linguistics as an internal related field or a designated minor should familiarize themselves with the description of Linguistics as an Internal Related Field or Designated Minor.")

 The comprehensive examination consists of a six-hour written portion and a one-hour oral component.

 The written exam is a three-part test taken over two days.
 All parts of the written examination will test the candidate's writing ability.
 Texts and notes are not allowed for the second and third parts of the examination unless an individual's committee decrees otherwise.

 Part One: Primary Text with Selected Secondary Works (Two Hours)